paulcarroll/tabs/_pages/alice-in-chains/down-in-a-hole.md

 [Verse 3]
 G#m      F#      C#       G#m
-Bury me softly in this womb,
+Bury me softly in this womb
 G#m            F#    C#       G#m
 Oh, I want to be inside of you
 G#m          F#       C#      G#m
-I give this part of me for you,
+I give this part of me for you
 G#m            F#    C#       G#m
 Oh, I want to be inside of you
 G#m                   F#   C#
 Sand rains down and here I sit
 G#m           F#
-Holding rare flowers,
+Holding rare flowers
 C#    G#m
 In a tomb
 G#m            F#     C#